fastlane/docs/docs/best-practices/xcodebuild-formatters.md

 $ brew install xcbeautify
 ```

-`xcbeautify` is the recommended because:
+`xcbeautify` is the recommended one because it:

- - Faster than `xcpretty`
  - Supports Xcode's new build system output
  - Supports Xcode's parallel testing output
  - Supports formatting Swift Package Manager output
+ - It's faster than `xcpretty`

 #### xcpretty

-Historticaly, _fastlane_ was tightly integrated with [xcpretty](https://github.com/xcpretty/xcpretty). `xcpretty` is a RubyGem and a dependency of _fastlane_.
+Historically, _fastlane_ was tightly integrated with [xcpretty](https://github.com/xcpretty/xcpretty). `xcpretty` is a RubyGem and a dependency of _fastlane_.
 This was the best option for _fastlane_ as there were no extra steps for installing or using this formatter.

 `xcpretty` also did more than formatting.
 It used the `xcodebuild` output to: